spkenv/spk/crates/spfs/docs/design/design.md

----
-title: Design and Architecture
+# Design and Architecture

-summary: General concepts and codebase layout
+General concepts and codebase layout.
-weight: 10
----

 ## General Concepts

-Conceptually, SpFS has a few distinct layers to it's design which are also mostly represented in the shape of the codebase.
+Conceptually, spfs has a few distinct layers to its design which are also mostly represented in the shape of the codebase.

 {{< mermaid >}}
 graph LR;